UW-Hydro/VIC/docs/Documentation/Drivers/Image/RunVIC.md

 where `global_parameter_filename` = name of the global parameter file corresponding to your project.

+To run VIC image driver using multiple processor, type the following instead:

+`mpiexec -np n_proc vic_image.exe -g global_parameter_filename`

+where `n_proc` = number of processors to be used

 ## Other Command Line Options

 VIC has a few other command line options: